 After years of platform reformation and corporate restructuring, audio distribution platform SoundCloud has announced a new fan-powered royalty model, which the company touts as a "game-changing" innovation to empower independent artists.

-The new model is predicated on fan bases, whose streaming activity will drive and dictate payout rates to the artists they listen to.
-With the ambitious move, SoundCloud will distribute a portion of its users' subscription payments and accrued advertising revenue to the musicians they listen to on the platform, with the objective of supporting independent artists with loyal fans.
+The ambitious model is predicated on fanbases, whose streaming activity will drive and dictate payout rates to the artists they listen to.
+SoundCloud will distribute a portion of its users' subscription payments and accrued advertising revenue to the musicians they listen to on the platform, with the objective of supporting independent artists with loyal fans.

-The news arrives at a pivotal time for independent artists, the majority of which are treading water after experiencing the financial pitfalls precipitated by the COVID-19 pandemic.
-Despite a constant and unwavering deluge of new music on streaming platforms by those artists, however, the vast majority feel underpaid and undervalued.
+The news arrives at a pivotal time for independent artists, the majority of whom are treading water after succumbing to the financial pitfalls precipitated by the COVID-19 pandemic.
+Despite a constant and unwavering deluge of new music released by those artists on streaming platforms, however, the vast majority feel underpaid and undervalued.

 You can read more about SoundCloud's new fan-powered royalty model here.